Here is our android Headunit ROM F.A.Q

 16 GB ROM

-Unfortunately, the 16 GB ROM models of Android headunit also have a substandard and unacceptable 1 GB RAM and a pathetic four-core processor.
+Unfortunately, the 16 GB ROM models of Android headunits also have an unacceptable 1 GB RAM and an underpowered quad-core processor.
 So while the theory is good, getting an Android headunit with only 16 GB ROM isn’t practical.
-This is because the common practice of doubling ROM with RAM means you will have limited RAM when you find one with a small ROM.
+The common practice of doubling ROM with RAM means you will have limited RAM when you find one with a small ROM.

 ROM worries